Leading New Wave film director Jean-Luc Godard dies aged 91 | Entertainment

 - France

-His movies broke with the established conventions of French cinema and helped kickstart a new way of filmmaking, complete with handheld camera work, jump cuts, and existential dialogue.
 For many movie buffs, no praise is high enough: Godard, with his tousled black hair and heavy-rimmed glasses, was a veritable revolutionary who made artists of movie-makers, putting them on a par with master painters and icons of literature.

-"It's not where you take things from - it's where you take them to," Godard once said.
-Godard was not alone in creating France's New Wave (Nouvelle Vague), a credit he shares with at least a dozen peers including Francois Truffaut and Eric Rohmer, most of them pals from the trendy, bohemian Left Bank of Paris in the late 1950s.

-However, he became the poster child of the movement, which spawned offshoots in Japan, Hollywood, and, more improbably, in what was then Communist-ruled Czechoslovakia as well as in Brazil.
-"We owe him a lot," former French culture minister Jack Lang wrote in an emailed statement.
-"He filled cinema with poetry and philosophy.
-His sharp and unique eye made us see the imperceptible."
+"A movie should have a beginning, a middle, and an end, but not necessarily in that order," Godard once said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)